An MLIR-Based Compilation Framework for Control Flow Management on Coarse Grained Reconfigurable Arrays: CDFG mapping

 $v$ may instead be defined and used in different blocks.
 For a block $b$, if move operation $I_m$ are inserted to route the value $v$ from its original producer $I_p$, result of $I_m$ replaces the use of $v$.
 However, the set $use\left[b\right]$ still includes $v$ through $I_m$.
 Therefore, the live-in set defined in Equation \ref{eq:live-in} remains unchanged, preserving the results from liveness analysis and ensuring no impact on other blocks' scheduling.

 In case a load and store are inserted for $v$, let's define its consumer as $b_j$ and its producer block $b_i$.
 For the producer block, the define and use sets remain the same: $use\{b_i\}' = use\{b_i\}$, and $ def\{b_i\}' = def\{b_i\}$.
 For the consumer block, $use\{b_j\}' = use\{b_i\} - v$, and $def\{b_i\}' = def\{b_i\} + v_0$, where $v_0$ is the loaded value to replace $v$.
 This transformation updates the value across BBs by removing $v$ from BB propagations according to Equation \ref{eq:live-in}.
 Figure \ref{fig:suc_model} shows evicting value \% 3 from the register to the memory.
-This still abides to the scheduler results, as it represents a relaxation of the constraints in Section \ref{sec:mapper}, meaning the previous scheduling remains valid except a store operation need to be inserted after the produce of the split value \%3.
+This still abides by the scheduler results, as it represents a relaxation of the constraints in Section \ref{sec:mapper}, which means that the previous scheduling remains valid except that a store operation need to be inserted after the production of the split value \%3.
 This process involves identifying an available neighboring PE after the split value has been produced.
 If no available PE exists, additional cycles are introduced to accommodate the store operation, without the need for re-scheduling.